Jadens-arc/Scripty/README.md

 ## Creating a Theme:
-**Themes must be in json format and must be saved in the Themes folder**
+**Themes must be in json format and must be saved in the Themes folder** The names of these files must be completly lower case

 	ex.
 Scripty/Settings/Themes$ nano mytheme.json